herrbischoff/awesome-macos-command-line/README.md

 ### Files and Folders

 #### Empty Trash on all Mounted Volumes and the Main HDD
-Also, clear Apple’s System Logs that will improve your shell startup speed
+Also, clear Apple’s System Logs that will improve your shell startup speed.
 ```bash
 sudo rm -rfv /Volumes/*/.Trashes; sudo rm -rfv ~/.Trash; sudo rm -rfv /private/var/log/asl/*.asl
 ```